oceanprotocol/aquarius/README.md

 PURGATORY_UPDATE_INTERVAL
 # The URL of the RBAC Permissions Server.
 If set, Aquarius will check permissions with RBAC.
 Leave empty/unset to skip RBAC permission checks.
 RBAC_SERVER_URL
+# Whether to start clean and reindex events on chain id
+EVENTS_CLEAN_START
 ```
+## Running Aquarius for multiple chains
+If you want to index multiple chains using a single Aquarius instance, you should do the following:
+ * Run one or more pods, with RUN_AQUARIUS_SERVER =1 , RUN_EVENTS_MONITOR = 0 AND EVENTS_ALLOW = 0.
+This will only serve API requests
+ * For each chain, start a pod with the following envs:
+     * Set RUN_EVENTS_MONITOR = 1 and RUN_AQUARIUS_SERVER = 0
+     * Set coresponding EVENTS_RPC, NETWORK_NAME, BLOCKS_CHUNK_SIZE, METADATA_CONTRACT_BLOCK, METADATA_CONTRACT_ADDRESS etc

 ## For Aquarius Operators